This page explains the pricing for Filestore instances and backups.

 You are charged for Filestore backups based on the number of

 stored bytes with a minimum charge of one hour of usage.
-The table below shows
+The following table

 In addition to storage costs, backups may incur network transfer costs.